Yoszimitsu/Client-Server-UDP/README.md

 the text.
     * Any other option: The server send “Not supported option”.
-* As the client, the server should print out appropriate informative messages about its state as it executes (e.g., Waiting for a new client …).
+* As the client, the server should print out appropriate informative messages about its state as it executes (e.g., Waiting for a new client… ).